ahmadharbi0x1337/encrypted-notes/README.md

 ## 🧑‍🎓 CS50x Final Project Submission

-This project was built as a final project for [CS50x](https://cs50.harvard.edu/x/2024/final/) and exceeds the required scope:
+This project was built as a final project for CS50x:

 - ✅ 200+ lines of original code
 - ✅ Authentication and database integration